F11 - Full screen

 More structures in the lane.

-Cladonia, a species of cup lichen growing on a stone in a wall, I cannot say which species.
+Cladonia, an unidentified species of cup lichen growing on a stone in a wall.

 One of what was once a pair of gateposts that marked the entrance to Sir Thomas Tyrwhitt's estate from the east.